-So I want us to take this to heart by asking ourselves some very pointed questions.
-We've been talking about how to help someone who's grown weary in the walk of faith.
+I want us to take this to heart by asking ourselves some very pointed questions.
+We've been talking about how to help a person who has grown weary in the walk of faith.
 We've learned from Hebrews that we need to get them thinking about the supremacy of Jesus, and then functioning in light of the supremacy of Jesus.

-But that's still too general.
-So I want us to think about three specific kinds of brothers in our spheres of influence-the discouraged brother, the sidelined brother, and the forgotten brother.
+But this is still too general.
+So I want us to ponder three specific kinds of brothers in our spheres of influence-the discouraged brother, the sidelined brother, and the forgotten brother.
 And concerning each, a question.

-Take It to Heart: Let's ask ourselves three important questions...
+Make It Personal: Three important questions to consider...

-1. What discouraged brother does the Lord want me to encourage this week?
+- 1. What discouraged brother does the Lord want me to encourage this week?
 Ask Him.
 He'll lay someone on your heart.
 It's probably someone that you're thinking of right now.
 Send some encouragement their way this week.
 Send a card.
 Share a Bible verse.
 Spend some extra time in prayer for them.
 Invite to your home.
 Watch their kids.
-Do something intentional to encourage them.

-2. Who sidelined brother does the Lord want me to provoke this week?
+Do something intentional to encourage them. - 2.
+What sidelined brother does the Lord want me to stir up this week?
 By sidelined, I mean someone who's not in the game as they once were.
-And by provoke, I mean, not irritate, but motivate, stimulate to love and good deeds.
+And by stir up, I mean, not irritate, but motivate, stimulate to love and good deeds.
 This takes a little more tact.
 You don't do it by walking up to the person and blurting out, "What's your problem?!
 We need your efforts around here!
 Get back in the game!"